 Types of Child Custody

 Legal Custody has to do with major life decisions in a child’s life.
 This can include the child’s education, medical care, and religious upbringing.

 While typically both parents share joint legal custody of a child, it is possible for one parent to have sole legal custody if the court feels that one parent may not be suitable for legal custody.
 In that case, the parents would not have joint custody.

 Physical Custody includes the daily routines of a child such as the everyday care as well as the living arrangement of the child.
 A parent with physical custody has the right to have their child live with them.

-Usually one parent has sole physical custody while the other parent gets visitation rights, but it is possible for the parents to share joint physical custody.
+Usually one parent has sole physical custody, while the other parent gets visitation rights, but it is possible for the parents to share joint physical custody.
 Joint custody, in this case, would involve the child living with both parents.

-Sole Custody is when one parent has full responsibility over the child, whether that be legal or physical custody.
+Sole Custody is when one parent has full responsibility over the child, whether that be legal custody or physical custody.
 If a parent has sole physical custody, the child lives with that parent.
-The other parent, or the non-custodial parent, may have visitation rights with the child if the court believes it is necessary.
+The other parent, called the non-custodial parent, may have visitation rights with the child if the court believes it is necessary.